FindMySchool LogoFindMySchool

 Transport practicalities depend heavily on where in Bilton, Rugby, and surrounding areas a family lives.
 For admissions planning, distance and route time should be checked with real journey times rather than map approximations, especially at peak traffic periods.

-Academic outcomes are a key question to probe.
-Progress 8 is -0.31, and A level A* to B is 22.22%, below the England average of 47.2%.
+• Academic outcomes are a key question to probe.
+Progress 8 is -0.31, and A level A* to B is 30% in the current 2025 dataset.
 For many families, the priority is understanding what intervention looks like for middle prior attainers and how the school supports independent study habits.

 Bilton School is a large, community-facing Rugby secondary with a clear behaviour and character framework, and a recent inspection history that shows improvement to a stable Good judgement.
 Its strongest selling points are the clarity of expectations, visible student development programmes (including restorative practice and structured enrichment), and the breadth of pathways through to 18.